ministryofjustice/moj-frontend/docs/components/Progress-tracker.md

 </div>

-To use the SVG it will need to be saved to `static/assets/images/icon-progress-tick.svg` in your project.
-If you save it somewhere different then you will need to modify the path in the css code.
+Save the SVG to `static/assets/images/icon-progress-tick.svg` before using it in your project.
+If it's saved somewhere else you'll need to modify the path in the CSS code.

 ## Contribute code for this component